Chefs Notes

 • Grains and Cereals: Rice and corn are predominant, with dishes like polenta and risotto being central to the diet.
 Pasta is consumed but is less common compared to the South.

-• Fats and Oils: Butter and lard are the primary cooking fats, a reflection of both the cooler climate, which is less suitable for olive cultivation and the influence of neighbouring countries.
+• Fats and Oils: Butter and lard are the primary cooking fats, a reflection of both the cooler climate, which is less suitable for olive cultivation, and the influence of neighbouring countries.

 • Sauces: Unlike the tomato-based sauces of Southern Italy, Northern Italian sauces often rely on wine or stock, resulting in more subtle and delicate flavours.
 Cheese-based sauces, utilizing local varieties like Fontina and Gorgonzola, are also prevalent.
+If you're interested in the French influence on these techniques, have a look at the fundamentals of sauce making.

 • Herbs: Heartier herbs such as sage and rosemary are favoured, aligning with the robust nature of the regional dishes.